fuermosi777/xunwei-website/README.md

 This is the repo for [http://xun-wei.com](http://xun-wei.com).

-Access info of Database, AWS keys, and other relavant stuff should be kept in `secret.py`, which is ignored in `git`.
+Access info of Database, AWS keys, and other relevant stuff should be kept in `secret.py`, which is ignored in `git`.

 To start: